wojciech-adaptive/aeron/aeron-archive/README.md

 APIs
 =====
-The C and C++ wrapper APIs are nearly complete.
-They are **EXPERIMENTAL** and APIs are subject to change.
+The synchronous C and C++ wrapper APIs are complete.
+The async APIs have yet to be implemented.

-Remaining work includes:
-- Exposing the `archive proxy` object directly to allow for asynchronous command execution
-- Implementation of the `recording events adaptor` and `poller`